Celebrations in Savona, Italy, featured the ship’s godmother Penélope Cruz

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Elly Yates-Roberts/Wednesday, June 19, 2019/Categories: News, Onboard experience, Building and refurbishment
+Author: Elly Yates-Roberts/19 June 2019/Categories: News, Onboard experience, Building and refurbishment

 Sirena has returned to service after becoming the latest ship in US-based operator Oceania Cruises’ fleet to be updated as part of the OceaniaNEXT brand enhancement programme.

 Sirena features 342 completely new staterooms and suites, as well as transformed public spaces.
 She also offers touches beyond that of sister ship Insignia, the first of six ships to undergo the refurbishment.
 These include new doors, full-length mirrors and additional sockets in all accommodation, new wall sconces in the spa and crystal chandeliers in the public spaces.

 “The re-inspired Sirena is perhaps the best expression of our team’s Kaizen [Sino-Japanese word for ‘improvement’] culture which focuses on implementing constant incremental change that continually elevates the guest experience,” said Bob Binder, CEO of Oceania Cruises.
 “That’s the heart and soul of our OceaniaNEXT initiative.”

 A new feature for Sirena is a unique art collection representing the brand.
 A specially commissioned painting by chef Jacques Pepin, the line’s executive culinary director, hangs in the ship’s social hub and coffee bar, Bar Istas.